 Maret strives to create intellectual leaders who will fully engage in a society centered on equity and who have a deep understanding of the world’s most pressing issues.

-Lively discussions, debates, and deep dives into challenging issues are hallmarks of our Humanities classes.
-Using a variety of thought-provoking strategies, teachers let the students take center stage, while encouraging courageous but congenial discussion.
+Lively discussions, debates, and deep dives into challenging issues are hallmarks of our humanities classes.
+Using a variety of thought-provoking strategies, teachers let the students take center stage, while encouraging courageous conversation.
 Innovative group protocols and stimulating activities create a fluid learning environment that challenges students to take nurtured risks.

 Classes engage in the fundamentals of reading, writing, and social studies.
 Students learn to read and write through explicit instruction and regular practice.
 In social studies, students explore a range of communities and cultures near and far, past and present.
 Starting with their community and broadening to the greater world, they develop cultural competence and gain an understanding of different perspectives.

 Classes build on the foundation established in Lower School and address increasingly sophisticated writing and reading skills.
 In addition, students are introduced to a concept-based curriculum that coordinates assessments, builds skills evenly between history and English classes, and connects content across disciplines.

 Students take a series of required courses and choose from a variety of history and literature electives for a minimum of seven credits in the humanities.
 The curriculum challenges students conceptually and builds their analytical, critical thinking, creative expression skills.